jenniferfang1889/TA-govslack-add-on-for-splunk/README.md

     - **Redirect url**: The Redirect URI will auto show up.
     - **Endpoint**: Enter the Slack API Base Endpoint.
 The default one is slack.com.
 - Click the `Add` button.
-- After clicking the Add button, you will be redirected to the Slack Sign in page.
+- After clicking the Add button, you will be redirected to the GovSlack Sign in page.
 Please Sign in with your **organization's Enterprise Grid Slack account**.
 - After successfully signing in, you will be redirected to a page where you will be asked if you want to grant the add-on the required permissions.
 Please click on the Allow button.
 - The account will be successfully added and is ready to use.